MicrosoftDocs/azure-docs/articles/spring-apps/how-to-configure-enterprise-spring-cloud-gateway-filters.md

 ### LocalResponseCache

-The `LocalResponseCache` factory overrides the local response cache configuration for specific routes when global cache is activated.
+The `LocalResponseCache` factory overrides the local response cache configuration for specific routes when the global cache is activated.

 This factory accepts the following configuration parameters:

-- `size`: The maximum allowed size of the cache entries for this route before cache eviction begins (in KB, MB and GB).
+- `size`: The maximum allowed size of the cache entries for this route before cache eviction begins (in KB, MB, and GB).
-- `timeToLive`: The allowed lifespan of a cache entry before expiration (use the duration suffix `s` for seconds, `m` for minutes, or `h` for hours).
+- `timeToLive`: The allowed lifespan of a cache entry before expiration.
+Use the duration suffix `s` for seconds, `m` for minutes, or `h` for hours.

 The following example configures a `LocalResponseCache` factory: